aoterodelaroza/acpdb/README.md

 inserted.

-The name of the inserted structures is the structure file name (minus the extension) preceded by a prefix (`prefix.s`).
+The name of the inserted structures is the structure file name (minus the extension).
+If the structure already exists in the database, the new structure is quietly ignored and the corresponding file is not read.
+In fact, if all structures appearing in the din file are already in the database, the DIRECTORY is not used at all, and can be omitted.

 The name of the inserted properties is determined by the "@fieldasrxn" keyword in the din file header.
 It can be:

 - 999: the name is given as a separate field right after the reference energy.